openandclose/tosixinch/docs/options.rst

     Most important ones are images,
     and currently the script only concerns images
     (in html tag ``<img src=...>``).
-    The value designate whether it downloads these components when ``extract``.
+    The value specifies whether it downloads these components when ``extract``.

     Note downloading may occur anyway by pdf converters.